muxtor-tech/atomq/README.md

 - Refer to the example in the full documentation for detailed steps.

 ### License
-Muxtor is released under the MIT License.
+Muxtor Atomic Queue is released under the MIT License.
 See LICENSE for details.

 This README.md file provides a comprehensive guide on how to use the `Atomic Queue` library in your project.
 It includes features, usage examples, and initialization steps for both static and dynamic memory allocations.